opendaylight/docs/docs/getting-started-guide/project-release-notes/packetcable.rst

 Migration
 ---------

-* Is is possible migrate from the previous release?
+* Is it possible to migrate from the previous release?
 Yes
 * Migration from PacketCable Boron version to Carbon version can be accomplished by replacement of the PacketCable plugin components.